ricardomayerb/qmacroexamples/bgp_and_productivity_toy.Rmd

 BGP rates
 ---------
+Summary:
++ long run (net) growth must be zero for labor since is greater than zero and it's bounded
++ assume consumption-to-output is constant, that is they grow at the same rate
++ resource constraint implies that investment also growth to this common rate
++ capital accumulation equation implies capital also growth to this common rate
++ we can find this common rate (of output, consumption, investment and capital), in terms of the productivity growth,  using the equation for output.

 In a deterministic BGP , neutral productivity grows at a constant gross rate of $(1+\mu_a)$.
 The fraction of hours devoted to work is